chenhongbiao/en/_posts/2015-12-10-The-reform-of-dormitory-arrangement.md

 d.
 In fact, some domestic universities have begun to reform the dormitory assignment system following the above principles.
 And it also has proved that the reform is practical.

-- In 2014, Shanghai Jiao Tong University declared that every incoming freshman will be asked to list their preferences like sleeping habit for the room arrangement. [^6]
+- In 2014, Shanghai Jiao Tong University declared that every incoming freshman will be asked to list their preferences like sleeping habit for the room arrangement. [^5]

 - In 2015, Nanjing University of Science and Technology also announced that freshmen can use roommate matching program to help select their roommates.
-These reforms have made a promising results that students are more satisfied with dormitories and have more energy to take on campus life. [^7]
+These reforms have made a promising results that students are more satisfied with dormitories and have more energy to take on campus life. [^6]

-III.
+###III.
 Conclusion

 ####1.
 Review